labd/django-healthchecks/README.rst

 ~~~~~~~~~~~~~~~~~

 The ``default_timeout`` parameter is only assigned upon creation.
 Any updates
 happen through the Django admin.
-To let these changes happen automatically on
+To update the timeout automatically on
 code deployment, use the ``timeout`` parameter instead.
 This will replace the
 stored timeout value each time the ``update_heartbeat()`` function
 is called, erasing any changes made in the Django admin.